Conditioning on an extreme component: Model consistency with regular variation on cones: The CEV model and standard regular variation

 where $\mu$ satisfies the conditional non-degeneracy conditions. \end{Theorem}

-\begin{proof} Note that $Y^{*}$ is already standardized here.
-Suppose there exists a standardization function $f(\cdot) $ such that \eqref{eqn:fstd} holds.
-Without loss of generality assume $f(\cdot)$ to be non-decreasing.
-This implies that for $\mu-$ continuity points $(x,y)$ we have,
+\begin{pf} Note that $Y^{*}$ is already standardized here.
+Suppose that there exists a standardization function $f(\cdot) $ such that \eqref {eqn:fstd} holds.
+Without loss of generality, assume $f(\cdot)$ to be non-decreasing.
+This implies that for $\mu $-continuity points $(x,y)$, we have